SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 {{net-attach}} for more details).
-Clients may provide an (access) router with preferences of which flow (UDP 4-tuple) has relative priority among flows of that network attachment using H2N (C - in Figure).
+Clients may provide an (access) router with preferences of which flow (UDP 4-tuple) has relative priority among flows of that network attachment using H2N (C - in the figure).
 Clients may also provide information to an (access) router to drop, when resources are congested,  'lower priority'-marked packets of a flow (UDP 4-tuple) temporarily which can in turn allocate bandwidth to other flows of that same network attachment.